jsonberry/vue-typescript-examples/README.md

 # Vue TypeScript Examples
+* Showcase TypeScript + Vue (bring types in from official Vue packages, etc)
-The purpose of this repository is to dig deep into the Vue API and to work out how to integrate types correctly in TypeScript.
+* Dig deep into the Vue API and show examples from beginner to advanced
+* Document the examples with verbose notes right in the code

 Only the lowest hanging fruit has been completed - advanced topics and examples will get added over time.